a method created by: Marco C. Campi and Erik Weyer

 Consider the system

-Assume we know that $w_t$ is an independent process with symmetric distribution around zero.
-Apart from this, no knowledge on $w_t$ is assumed: it can have any (unknown) distribution: Gaussian; uniform; etc. Its variance can be any (unknown) number, from very small to very large.
-We do not even make any stationarity assumption on $w_t$ and allow its distribution to vary with time.
+is assumed: it can have any (unknown) distribution: Gaussian; uniform; etc. Its variance can be any (unknown) number, from very small to very large.
+We do not even make any stationarity assumption on

-$w_t$ is independent can be interpreted by saying that we know the system structure: it is an autoregressive system of order 1.
+The assumption thatis independent can be interpreted by saying that we know the system structure: it is an autoregressive system of order 1.

 9 data points were generated according to the system and they are shown in Figure 2.

-$\theta^0$or give a confidence region for it?
+Can you guess the value ofor give a confidence region for it?

 Fig. 2 Data for the preliminary example.

-To form a guaranteed confidence region for $\theta^0$, we use LSCR.
+To form a guaranteed confidence region for

-Rewrite the system as a model with generic parameter
+Rewrite the system as a model with generic parameter:

 The predictor and prediction error associated with the model are